Operation Alpine Cutthroat Trout

 We decided to scramble our way up the slabs on the right-hand side of the outlet and try to get into the large trees on the extreme right of the picture.
 We could then cross the snow patches to the top.

-Thankfully, everything went to plan and once past the final couple of waterfalls the lake appeared in front of us.
-What a site to behold.
+Thankfully, everything went to plan and once past the final couple of waterfalls, the lake appeared in front of us.
+What a sight to behold.

 From this natural dam, you can see the distant mountains beneath which our car laid waiting.
 5 hours and another wade of the Highwood River we made it just before dark.

-Notes from the Editor: Alan Parfitt is the Treasurer of the Society and a long-standing member of the club.
+Notes from the Editor: Alan Parfitt is the Society’s Treasurer and a long-standing member of the club.
 Those that know him will recognise his great enthusiasm for wild places and his great skill with a camera is obvious.
-Alan sells many of his photographs and if interested look at his facebook page: https://www.facebook.com/alanparfittphotography/
+Alan sells many of his photographs and, if interested, visit Alan Parfitt Photography on Facebook.